Am Ah

 Am Ah is a 2025 Indian Malayalam-language mystery thriller drama directed by Thomas K. Sebastian.
-The film features Dileesh Pothan and Devadarshini (In her Malayalam debut) in the lead roles, with a supporting cast that includes Jaffar Idukki, Meera Vasudev, T. G. Ravi and Maala Parvathi.
+The film features Dileesh Pothan and Devadarshini (in her Malayalam debut) in the lead roles, with a supporting cast that includes Jaffar Idukki, Meera Vasudev, T. G. Ravi and Maala Parvathi.
 The screenplay was written by Kaviprasad Gopinath, and the film was produced under the banner of Kaapi Productions.

 Plot

 Anju, a woman devastated by multiple miscarriages and unable to conceive after a medical complication, quietly copes with her loss.
-While In the remote hill village of Kavantha, Stephen, a police officer working undercover as a roadwork inspector, arrives to investigate a missing child case.
-There, he meets Ammini Amma, a withdrawn woman raising a hearing impaired child named Kunhi.
+In the remote hill village of Kavantha, Stephen, a police officer working undercover as a roadwork inspector, arrives to investigate a missing child case.
+There, he meets Ammini Amma, a withdrawn woman raising a hearing-impaired child named Kunhi.
 Ammini claims she lost her daughter and son-in-law in the 2018 floods and has since cared for Kunhi.
 As Stephen delves deeper, he discovers that Kunhi was born through surrogacy and abandoned by her biological parents because of her hearing disability.
 Years ago, Ammini, who was living with Jincy, the surrogate mother and a local tailor, learned of Kunhi’s plight.
 When Jincy’s husband planned to sell the child, Kunhi was left alone on a doorstep, crying and vulnerable.
 Ammini bravely rescued Kunhi, crossing dangerous forest terrain and steep hills to secretly bring her to Kavantha.
 She supported them both through daily wage work and sent Kunhi to nursery.
 When Ammini’s heart failed, Kunhi was left alone again.
 In the end, Stephen and Anju adopt Kunhi, offering her love, care, and a fresh start.